thooks1203/echodeed/BCA_Demo_Script_2025-09-18.md

 > "EchoDeed amplifies Christian character development.
 Students learn practical kindness, community service, and how to be lights in their community.
 The platform reinforces biblical principles of loving your neighbor and serving others."

 **Q: "What about teacher training and adoption?"**
 > "Teachers love EchoDeed because it requires minimal time investment while providing maximum impact.
+Service hour verification takes less than 30 seconds per student.
 We provide complete training, and teachers can integrate kindness activities into existing character education or chapel time."

 **Q: "How do you measure success?"**
-> "We track student participation rates, parent engagement levels, community kindness activities, and crisis intervention effectiveness.
+> "We track student participation rates, parent engagement levels, community service hours logged, and crisis intervention effectiveness.
 Schools typically see 85%+ student participation within 90 days."

+**Q: "Can this handle grades 6-12?"**
+> "Absolutely.
+The platform now supports both middle school (grades 6-8) and high school (grades 9-12) with age-appropriate content and challenges.
+Service hour requirements can be customized by grade level."

 ## Next Steps & Pilot Proposal (2 minutes)

 ### Immediate Action Items
-> "George, I'd love to propose a 90-day pilot program for BCA starting this fall semester."
+> "Mr. Murr, I'd love to propose a 90-day pilot program for BCA starting this fall semester."

 **Pilot Program Includes:**
 - Complete technical setup and BCA customization
-- All 360 students and their families onboarded
+- All students and their families onboarded
 - Local Burlington sponsor partnerships activated
 - Staff training for teachers and administrators
 - 24/7 crisis monitoring and support